daichuanwu21/tank-turn-tactics/planning/API-Planning.md

 - email
 - password
+- invite_code

 STEPS

+- check for invite code (express validator): NO? send 400
-1. check for valid email (express validator): NO? send 400
+- check for valid email (express validator): NO? send 400
-2. check password at least 8 characters (express validator): NO? send 400
+- check password at least 8 characters (express validator): NO? send 400
+- check if invite code is correct: NO? send 401
-3. normalise email (validatorjs)
+- normalise email (validatorjs)
-4. check email is in whitelisted domain: NO? send 403
+- check email is in whitelisted domain: NO? send 403
-5. check if user with email already exists: YES? send 400
+- check if user with email already exists: YES? send 400
-6. hash password
+- hash password
-7. save user to database
+- save user to database
+- send verification email with link based on user objectId
-8. send 200
+- send 200

 RETURNS

 - 200

-  - message: account successfully created, check your inbox for email
+  - detail: account successfully created, check your inbox for email

 - 400